iillee/dclearth_01/README.md

-Initial test of importing 3D geometry from Google Tiles into blender then into a DCL scene.
+Second test of importing 3D geometry from Google Tiles into blender then into a DCL scene.

-Process is pretty straightforward so far.
+Process is pretty straightforward.
 Start with this tutorial/add on to get google data into blender: https://www.youtube.com/watch?v=BE65zyZyZ9k

-This scene showcases 3 test tiles: Berlin, New Orleans, and Paris, each roughly 320 meters by 320 meters (20 parcels by 20 parcels).
-Right now, visual and collider layers are split into two .glbs to keep file sizes under 50mb.
+This scene showcases a portion of Venice, Italy (roughly 15%) scaled down to 20%

 Next Steps:
- - test deploy to a DCL World
  - expand city scenes by adding additional surrounding tiles
- - develop a method for easily switching between city scenes
+ - expand parcel size of scene, scale avatar size down, or figure out illusion for loading similar to infinity engine
+ - scale up tiles to 100%
- - optimize 3D tiles for file size
+ - optimize 3D tiles for file size and bake in materials
  - automate tile .glb creation process if possible